dmwm/WMCore/CONTRIBUTING.rst

 7. Pull request initial description implements the template and has a clear description
 8. Classes/methods/functions follow the docstring project recommendations.
 9. Finally, does the pull request implement the expected behavior?
 Is the logic sound?
+10. Does it require documentation?
+Has it been provided?

 Creating unit tests